impactoss/impactoss-user-manual/managers/users-admin.md

 #### Invite users

-Currently users cannot be invited through the application.INstead you will have to contact the user personally and:
+Currently users cannot be invited through the application.
+Instead you will have to contact the user personally and:
 1. Invite the user by sending a link to the registration page (see [Register](/visitors/register.md))
 2. Once the user has registered, promote the user (see above)